What is omakase sushi?

 There are some things to be aware of when ordering omakase, though.
 The sushi chef should be attentive to you when selecting the items and preparations.
 For example, you may order a plate of omakase while specifying that no mackerel be used.
 You should still get a high quality blend of different types of fish and different presentations, but no mackerel should be on the plate.
 Some people think that it is best to go to a sushi restaurant where they are known to the itamae.
 When this is the case, they feel that they will only be presented with items the chef knows they will enjoy.
 However, to truly enjoy the experience, it does not matter if the individual is known to the chef or not as he will still be using fresh, unusual items that one might not have ever considered trying or might not have encountered at any time in the past.

 It is very possible that your plate will contain items you have never considered trying or presentations that you do not find appealing.
-While it is considered poor manners to leave food on the plate, you are not being forced to eat something unappetizing at gun point.
+While it is considered poor manners to leave food on the plate, you are not being forced to eat something unappetizing under duress.
 However, if you have ordered this as a means to try something new and different, you might consider at least trying each different variety of sushi offered.
-You could very well find some new favorites hiding there.
+You may very well find some new favorites hiding there.
 Restaurants like it when customers order omakase often.
 They are able to charge a higher price for the meal because it showcases not only the finest of ingredients available at that moment, but the skills of the itamae as well.
 It also makes it easier for them to plan food costs into their purchasing.

 An Itamae will often enjoy serving this because it gives them a chance to express their creativity.
 Creating an omakase meal is the equivalent of creating a masterpiece in the art world to the chef.
 He will work harder to ensure the diner gets an experience that will be memorable with his choices of ingredients and presentations.
 In fact, many diners have been inspired to take photographs of their meal before eating because the presentation was so beautiful.